 Your little ones will love the horses—there’s horseback riding here—and scenery lovers will relish the bucolic beauty of the nature-trail boardwalk.
 Long Island’s six-mile long Connetquot River delivers views of wetland vegetation and waterfowl.
 The park is fully accessible, making it an easy visit for all.

 Norman Klipp Park Beach — Greenport

 Norman Klipp Park Beach, aka Gull Pond Beach, is a great spot to take kids for their first snorkeling adventure.
 The small boardwalk offers a picnic area with grills, a playground, and comfort stations.
-The village of Greenport boasts a wonderful antique carousel that is open daily during the summer and on weekends during the offseason.
+Head west a bit into the village of Greenport, which boasts a bustling village, marina, sprawling waterfront park, and an antique carousel that is open daily during the summer and on weekends during the offseason.
 Rides cost $2 and children can attempt to grab brass rings for a free re-ride.
-Parking for Town of Southold residents is FREE with a $6 annual permit; $25 daily for nonresidents.
+Parking fees for non-Southold Town residents apply.

 Sunset creates a postcard setting along the Sunken Meadow State Park boardwalk.
-Photo by Cindy Stiefleind setting /courtesy of Discover Long Island
+Photo by Cindy Stiefleind, courtesy of Discover Long Island

 Sunken Meadow State Park — Kings Park